GolfFlorida.com

 Southern Hills Plantation Club in Brooksville, 45 minutes north of Tampa, has elevation changes up to 250 feet, and at 7,557 yards from the back tees, it is one of the longest layouts in the state.
 It's a Pete Dye design.

 Lake Jovita Golf & Country Club has deeply rolling hills and 200 feet of elevation change.
-The facility has two courses, the north and south, that play through valleys and hills and over lakes and ponds.
+The facility has two golf courses, the North and South, that play through valleys and hills and over lakes and ponds.

 It has naturally hilly terrain: The par-5 11th hole has a 94-foot drop from tee to green, the largest natural elevation change in Florida.
-The south course was designed by Tom Lehman and Kurt Sandness and the north course by Sandness.
+Lake Jovita's South course was designed by Tom Lehman and Kurt Sandness and the North course by Sandness.

 The Golf Club at Sugarloaf Mountain, the first Bill Coore and Ben Crenshaw design in Florida, is set in the rolling hills west of Orlando, built on the 312-foot "mountain" of the same name.